 04 of 10

 The leftover turkey from Thanksgiving is destined for many a dish.
-You can make turkey salad with many of the same additions as you would for chicken salad.
-But if it's the holiday season, think of adding chopped cranberries, celery, and onion.
+You can make turkey salad with many of the same additions as you would for chicken salad, but if it's the holiday season, think of adding chopped cranberries, celery, and onion.
 You may also want to add shredded cheese for more flavor.Continue to 5 of 10 below.

 05 of 10

 Canned tuna is a staple and easily put to use for a gluten-free sandwich filling.
 You can mix it with mayo and relish for simplicity, layering on tomato and lettuce.
-Or, chop in your favorite additions such as onions and celery.
+Alternatively, chop in your favorite additions such as onions and celery.
 You can make it spicy or keep it mild.

 06 of 10